 NGFS IIASA Scenario Explorer

 This web-based user interface provides intuitive visualisations and display of the transition scenarios time series data.
-This database also includes macro-economic data from the National Institute Global Econometric Model (NiGEM) as well as data on the impact of physical risks on GDP.
+This database also includes macro-economic data from the National Institute Global Econometric Model (NiGEM), data on the impact of physical risks on GDP and climate date from the MAGICC model.

 The scenario data is available for download as xlsx or csv files via the Transition Scenario Explorer, hosted by IIASA.
 Alternatively, the data can be accessed via a RestAPI or the open-source Python package pyam.